TosbackCgusBridge-Bot/CGUs-versions/Fedex/Privacy Policy.md

 Get exclusive benefits when you open a FedEx account.

-CREATE ACCOUNT Menu undefined Top Searched Door Tag Insight Supplies Claims Billing FedEx Privacy Notice FedEx Privacy Notice
+CREATE ACCOUNT Menu undefined Top Searched Door Tag Insight Supplies Claims Billing Home FedEx Trust Center FedEx Privacy Notice FedEx Privacy Notice FedEx Privacy Notice Global Privacy Policy Created with Sketch.
+Global privacy policy Privacy notice Cookie notice Binding corporate rules

 Your trust matters to us.
 That is why we protect your information and use it responsibly, while continuing to deliver the excellent service you expect from FedEx.
 We are committed to protecting your privacy and the security of your personal data.
 We have created this Privacy Notice to explain how FedEx collects and uses personal data.

-Your trust matters to us.
-That is why we protect your information and use it responsibly, while continuing to deliver the excellent service you expect from FedEx.
-We are committed to protecting your privacy and the security of your personal data.
-We have created this Privacy Notice to explain how FedEx collects and uses personal data.

-Global Privacy Policy Created with Sketch.
-Global Privacy Policy Privacy Notice Cookie Notice Binding Corporate Rules WHAT?
+WHAT

 “Personal Data” is any information that can directly or indirectly be used to identify a natural person.

-WHY?
+why

 To improve communications and enhance your experience.

-HOW?
+how

 We collect information when you visit our websites or stores, use our mobile apps, or view our advertisements.

-SHARE
+share

 We only share with companies that have agreed to the appropriate security and confidentiality requirements.

-PROTECT
+protect

 We offer you the ability to manage what types of communications you receive from us, and your preferences.

-WHAT?
-Created with Sketch.
+WHAT

-This Privacy Notice applies to you if you are a customer of FedEx, a recipient of a package delivered by FedEx, a supplier of FedEx, or if you contact FedEx, for instance, by visiting www.fedex.com including any (sub)pages and mobile apps (hereafter “Websites”), using social media or if you receive emails from FedEx.
+This Privacy Notice applies to you if you are a customer of FedEx, a recipient of a package delivered by FedEx, a supplier of FedEx, or if you contact FedEx, for instance, by visiting the FedEx website including any (sub)pages and mobile apps (hereafter “Websites”), using social media or if you receive emails from FedEx.

 Our Websites are for a general audience and not aimed at children.
 In principle, we do not collect Personal Data from children under age 16.
 If you are under the age of 16 and you want to use our services, please rely on a parent or guardian to assist you.
-If a child under the age of 16 may have disclosed Personal Data to us, the parent or guardian can contact us at dataprivacy@fedex.com and we will remove Personal Data if required.
+If a child under the age of 16 may have disclosed Personal Data to us, the parent or guardian can contact us at the following email address: dataprivacy@fedex.com, and we will remove Personal Data if required.

-**Does FedEx use cookies?**
+_Does FedEx use cookies?_

 Yes, FedEx uses cookies and similar technologies on its Websites.
 Through these cookies, FedEx obtains Personal Data when you visit our Websites.
 To learn more about the cookies and similar technologies, please consult our cookie notice.

-WHY?
-Created with Sketch.
+Back to top

+WHY

 Personal Data shall be collected, used, stored or otherwise processed when necessary within the framework of responsible, efficient and effective business management of FedEx.
 FedEx processes Personal Data based on applicable legal ground(s).
 The legal ground is often intrinsically linked to the business purpose.
 This means, for example, that the performance of an agreement can be both a legal ground and a business purpose for FedEx.
 Therefore, we will first clarify the legal ground(s) on which FedEx processes your Personal Data and, subsequently, the business purpose(s) that we use your Personal Data for:

 _Legal Grounds_

 In general, FedEx processes your Personal Data based on one of the following legal grounds:

 *   The processing is necessary to perform an agreement between you and FedEx,
 *   The processing is necessary for us to comply with our legal obligations,
-*   The processing is necessary to protect your vital interests or of other individuals,
+*   The processing is necessary to protect your vital interests or those of other individuals,
 *   The processing is necessary for the legitimate interests of FedEx, except where such interests are overridden by your interests or fundamental rights and freedoms, or
 *   Where appropriate and required, we will ask for your consent.

 _Business Purposes_

 FedEx shall only collect, use or otherwise process Personal Data if the processing falls within the scope of one (or more) of the legitimate business purposes listed below:

-**1\.
-Product development, research and improvement of FedEx products and/or services.** FedEx processes Personal Data as necessary for the development and improvement of FedEx products and/or services, research and development (e.g. analyse information related to the shipment and services to improve our services).
+1\. _Product development, research and improvement of FedEx products and/or services_.
+FedEx processes Personal Data as necessary for the development and improvement of FedEx products and/or services, research and development (e.g., analyze information related to the shipment and services to improve our services).

-**2\.
-Performing agreements.** This includes shipping services, tracking FedEx services, communication with individuals and other parties regarding services, responding to requests for (further) information, dispute resolution and preparing agreements (e.g. link the shipment tracking number to your account to enable you to follow your shipment).
+2\. _Performing agreements._ This includes shipping services, tracking FedEx services, communication with individuals and other parties regarding services, responding to requests for (further) information, dispute resolution and preparing agreements (e.g., link the shipment tracking number to your account to enable you to follow your shipment).

-**3\.
-Relationship management and marketing for commercial activities.** In general, FedEx processes Personal Data as necessary for the development and improvement of FedEx products and/or services, account management, client services and the performance of (targeted) marketing activities in order to establish a relationship with a client and/or maintaining as well as extending a relationship with a client, business partner or supplier and for performing analyses with respect to Personal Data for statistical and scientific purposes (e.g. deliver advertising, communications and content from us on our sites and those of third parties more specific to your interests).
+3\. _Relationship management and marketing for commercial activities._ In general, FedEx processes Personal Data as necessary for the development and improvement of FedEx products and/or services, account management, client services and the performance of (targeted) marketing activities in order to establish a relationship with a client and/or maintaining as well as extending a relationship with a client, business partner or supplier and for performing analyses with respect to Personal Data for statistical and scientific purposes (e.g., deliver advertising, communications and content from us on our sites and those of third parties more specific to your interests).

-You can manage your accounts with FedEx through the following.
+You can manage your accounts with FedEx through the following:

-*   **Emails**: For your email preferences, visit the Email Preference Center.
+*   Emails: For your email preferences, visit the Email Preference Center.

-*   ****Mobile**:** To opt out for mobile, text STOP to 37473.
+*   Mobile: To opt out for mobile, text STOP to 37473.
 You can always opt back in by texting YES to the same number.
-*   ****Cookies and other technologies**:** To opt out of advertising, visit NAI Consumer Opt Out.
+*   Cookies and other technologies: To opt out of advertising, visit NAI Consumer Opt Out.

-**
-4\.
-Business process execution, internal management and management reporting.** This includes addressing activities such as managing company assets, conducting internal audits and investigations, finance and accounting, implementing business controls, provision of central processing facilities for efficiency purposes, managing mergers, acquisitions and divestitures and Processing Personal Data for management reporting and analysis (e.g. conduct investigations into shipping accounts to detect fraud).
+4\. _Business process execution, internal management and management reporting_.
+This includes addressing activities such as managing company assets, conducting internal audits and investigations, finance and accounting, implementing business controls, provision of central processing facilities for efficiency purposes, managing mergers, acquisitions and divestitures and Processing Personal Data for management reporting and analysis (e.g., conduct investigations into shipping accounts to detect fraud).

-**5\.
-Safety and security.** Personal Data shall be included in the processing for activities such as those involving safety and health, the protection of FedEx and customer, supplier or business partner assets and the authentication of customer, supplier or business partner status and access rights (e.g. provide a safe and secure services for online and offline transactions).
+5\. _Safety and security_.
+Personal Data shall be included in the processing for activities such as those involving safety and health, the protection of FedEx and customer, supplier or business partner assets and the authentication of customer, supplier or business partner status and access rights (e.g., provide a safe and secure services for online and offline transactions).

-**6\.
-Protecting the vital interests of individuals.** This includes processing data when necessary to protect your vital interests or of other individuals (e.g. for urgent medical reasons).
+6\. _Protecting the vital interests of individuals_.
+This includes processing data when necessary to protect your vital interests or those of other individuals (e.g., for urgent medical reasons).

-**7\.
-Compliance with legal obligations.** This addresses the processing of Personal Data as necessary for compliance with laws, regulations and sector specific guidelines to which FedEx is subject (e.g. matching names of clients, suppliers and business partners against denied parties’ lists).
+7\. _Compliance with legal obligations_.
+This addresses the processing of Personal Data as necessary for compliance with laws, regulations and sector specific guidelines to which FedEx is subject (e.g., matching names of clients, suppliers and business partners against denied parties' lists).

-HOW?
-Created with Sketch.
+Back to top

+HOW

-In the course of its business activities and providing the services, FedEx will need to process Personal Data.
+In the course of its business activities and providing the services, FedEx may need to process Personal Data.
 Without your Personal Data, we will not be able to provide you with the requested services.
 As a rule, the Personal Data that you provide directly or indirectly to FedEx when using our services and visiting our Websites are:

-*   **Contact information.** This may include your name, address, e-mail address and phone number;
+*   _Contact information_.
+This may include your name, address, email address and phone number;
-*   **Financial information.** This may include your bank account number, payment status, and invoices;
+*   _Financial information_.
+This may include your bank account number, payment status, and invoices;
-*   **Identification information.** This may include your driver’s license number.
-If you don’t have a driver’s license, another identification method will be used that ensures us that we can identify you, but is the least privacy invasive as possible;
+*   Identification information.
+This may include your driver’s license number.
+If you don’t have a driver’s license, another identification method may be used that ensures us that we can identify you, but is the least privacy invasive as possible;
-*   **Account information.** This may include log-in details, including your email address, and other information provided through your account;
+*   _Account information_.This may include log-in details, including your email address, and other information provided through your account;
-*   **User and preference information.** This includes – as applicable – shipping amounts, complaints, history of purchases and related commercial activities, communication, survey information, and shopping preferences.
+*   _User and preference information_.
+This includes – as applicable – shipping amounts, complaints, history of purchases and related commercial activities, communication, survey information, and shopping preferences.
-*   **Automatically generated information.** This will include IP address, unique device or user ID, system and browser type, date and time stamps, referring website address, content and pages you accessed on our Websites or mobile apps, dates, times and locations actions take place, websites you visit (if you connect to our in-store wireless services), click-stream information and device location (if you turn on the feature in the mobile app).
+*   _Automatically generated information_.
+This will include IP address, unique device or user ID, system and browser type, date and time stamps, referring website address, content and pages you accessed on our Websites or mobile apps, dates, times and locations actions take place, websites you visit (if you connect to our in-store wireless services), click-stream information and device location (if you turn on the feature in the mobile app).

-**In addition to the above categories of Personal Data, depending on your interaction with FedEx, we may collect other types of information which may or may not contain Personal Data.
-Such information related to shipments and services may include shipment tracking number, shipment routing information, location data, status of a shipment, delivery location, packaging type, number of pieces, weight, picture of the parcel, and customs information.**
+In addition to the above categories of Personal Data, depending on your interaction with FedEx, we may collect other types of information which may or may not contain Personal Data.
+Such information related to shipments and services may include shipment tracking number, shipment routing information, location data, status of a shipment, delivery location, packaging type, number of pieces, weight, picture of the parcel, and customs information.

+_How long will FedEx process your Personal Data?_

+We will retain your Personal Data no longer than necessary for the purpose(s) for which we process your Personal Data.
+After the retention period we will delete or anonymize your Personal Data, unless we need to retain certain of your Personal Data for another purpose.
+We will only do so if we have a legal ground to retain your Personal Data.
+We will also ensure that Personal Data are only accessible for that other purpose.

+For example, we need your Personal Data to perform the customs clearance process.
+Customs laws dictate that we have to retain/store - certain of - those Personal Data.
+Generally, this period varies from 3 to 7 years, depending on the applicable country and customs laws.
+In those cases, we will only store the Personal Data necessary to meet our legal obligations.

+Please contact us using the contact details above if you have questions about specific retention periods.

-**How does FedEx collect Personal Data?**
+_How does FedEx collect Personal Data?_

 FedEx collects Personal Data when it is provided by the shipper or account holder or by a visitor to our website.
 If you are the shipper or account holder, then we receive your Personal Data directly from you.
 Examples of situations where FedEx collects Personal Data directly are: